~ Rapamycin is an antibiotic traditionally used as an immunosuppressant and an anti-cancer agent.

 Members: Your genotype for rs1801278 is —.

 ABCB1 gene: codes for a transporter that pumps drugs (and other toxins) back out of a cell.
-Variants in this gene can affect whether a drug, such as rapamycin or everolimus, transports back out of the cell and thus unable to act on mTOR.[ref]
+Variants in this gene can affect whether a drug, such as rapamycin or everolimus, transports back out of the cell and is thus unable to act on mTOR.[ref]

 Check your genetic data for rs1045642 C3435T (23andMe v4)